GregHarris90/Code-Quiz/README.md

 - Once "Start" button is pushed, a timer will start and the user will be asked a series of questions.

-- For every wrong answer 10 seconds will be taken off your timer, if timer hits 0 then you lose.
+- For every wrong answer 10 seconds will be taken off your timer, if timer hits 0 the game ends.

 - For every correct answer the user earns a point for their score.

-- If a player gets through the questions then they can save their score under their initials.
+- If a player gets through the questions then they can save their score under their initials/name.

 - Then they can restart the game or view their highscore.

-- After viewing score the user can clear their saved score, go back, and play again!
+- After viewing score the user can also clear their saved name/score, go back, and play again!

 # Code-Quiz